landonma/Data-Management-Templates-Project/index.md

 ### What if I don't have a Data Management Plan?
 The assumption of this Data Management Plan Implementation Template is that you have a Data Management Plan that you want to implement.
 This is the case of many research projects because many funding agencies require data management plans to be submitted with grant proposals.
 But if this is not your case, you can still use this template!
 We actually really encourage you to do so.
 Go ahead and start editing!

 ### I am a grad student.
-Should I use this template?
+Can I use these templates?

 Yes.
 Data Management Plans are absolutely useful for masters research projects or for PhD research projects.
 We encourage you to write a Data Management Plan, whether you use this template or not!
 It is most useful to write a Data Management Plan at the beginning of your project, but it will still be useful at other more advanced stages of the project.